 So at the U2 concert I mostly saw arms holding up smartphone screens when I’d rather have had a clear site of Bono and The Edge instead.

 Now that’s two examples of event photography where I feel it’s better to see with your eyes and store some memories forever.
 The shots below you could argue are of inamimate objects so maybe take a few snaps and THEN give yourself time to look with your eyes! … without fretting about the composition, whether you should shoot it landcape, portrait or square?, on your DLSR or iPhone or both?, and what tags you’ll use on which Social Media!
+Take a read of my other post about being too busy travel blogging to enjoy the moment.

 Here we are in Pisa on a balmy summer’s evening simply enjoying the tower … once I’d taken this DSLR shot on a 10 second timer.

 … and in wonderfully beautiful Cinque Terre looking over to the iconic picture postcard view of Manarola from across the bay.
+Check out my post about the best photo locations in Cinque Terre.

 So next time you’re on holiday, of course, take some photos but make sure you take time to “look with your eyes” as well!
 You never know, you might actually find it quite refreshing! 🙂